ZhongyuanW/StatisticalLearning/README.md

 # StatisticalLearning
-A Simple Reproduction by python.
+A Simple Reproduction with python.